Configuring BoostSecurity scanner modules with your Continuous Integration (CI)¶

 withCredentials([gitUsernamePassword(credentialsId: "github-token")]) {

-sh label: "scan with boostsecurityio/native-scanner",
+sh label: "scan with boostsecurityio/semgrep",

 script: """

-export BOOST_SCANNER_REGISTRY_MODULE="boostsecurityio/native-scanner"
+export BOOST_SCANNER_REGISTRY_MODULE="boostsecurityio/semgrep"

 "${env.WORKSPACE_TMP}/boost-cli/latest" scan repo